 • statements from a medical or other relevant professional regarding assault or abuse of the child or person with increased care.

 Whenever possible, written evidence should be sought.
-However, where Centrelink staff (such as a social worker) has sought and documented verbal verification from the relevant state department and/or the police.
+However, where Centrelink staff (such as a social worker) has sought and documented verbal verification from the relevant state department and/or the police, this may be sufficient.
 For example, this may be used to determine if special circumstances exist, and whether an interim period does not apply.

 Note: Long-term decisions about the child's care arrangements should be determined under family law where relevant parties are unable to come to an arrangement.